bcole808/wp-social-metrics-tracker/src/readme.txt

 * Compatibility fix for servers with PHP below version 5.3

 = 1.0.1 =
-* Added colors and labels to the graph for each of the nine social networks.
+* Added colors and labels to the graph for each of the social networks.
 * Bar graph expands on hover to show detail of the breakdown.

 = 1.0 =